sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 - [Download ddraw.ini](https://github.com/FunkyFr3sh/MrLlamaSCStreamInfo/releases/download/1/ddraw.ini) and place it into your PD2 folder (replace existing file).
 Start the launcher and disable Windowed mode "-W".

+# How to fix can't gain experience

+- You must create a ladder character.

 # How to Fix c0000005 Error

 ## Context: You travel to a new Act in-game.